fabiangunzinger/causal-inference-notes/chapters/testing_and_cis.md

 # Testing and confidence intervals {#sec-cis}

+todo:
+- See ding2023first pdf page 72 for proof and derivation
+- See Rice 7.3.3
+- See Rice 6.2 on why this follows t distribution
+- For complete treatment and derivation of sampling distributions (incl. discussion of all the approximations and sample corrections), see Rice sampling chapter and my ipad notes.

 ## Hypothesis testing

 To test whether the observed treatment effect is significantly different from zero, we test: